 Recommendation 3: Based on responses to the Diversity Questionnaire, the ICANN Community should agree appropriate measures for each element of diversity, the recommended frequency of measurement, and whether the measure is relevant to participation or leadership or both.

-Recommendation 4: Each SO/AC/group within ICANN should identify which elements of diversity they intend to measure and monitor within their group.
+Recommendation 4: Each SO/AC/group within ICANN should identify how each element of diversity will be measured and monitored within their group.

 Recommendation 5: ICANN staff resources should be made available to support the collection, recording, analysis and storage of diversity information related to the Board, the Organization and the Community.
 The CEO should determine the most cost-effective means of providing such resources, whether that be the establishment of an “Office of Diversity” or by integrating the role into an existing part of the organization.